 immediate past president

-Mark owns and operates Archway Farm, a pasture based hog operation based in Keene, N.H., that sells pork to local wholesale and retail customers.
+Mark owns and operates Archway Farm, a pasture-based hog operation based in Keene, New Hampshire, which sells pork to local wholesale and retail customers.
 He is involved with numerous local farm groups including Monadnock Farm and Community Coalition, Cheshire County Farm Bureau, Keene Agricultural Commission, and the Cheshire Fair.
 Prior to farming full time, Mark was an actuary at Liberty Mutual Insurance and Deloitte Consulting.
-He is a graduate of Williams College and lives in Keene with his wife and their two kids.
+He is a graduate of Williams College and lives in Keene, New Hampshire, with his wife and their two kids.

-Bridges currently runs a product management team in the mobile division of Nuance Communications, a global technology company.
-His career has arced from professional services to engineering, starting with statistical software and moving to speech recognition and mobile phone applications.
+Bridges currently runs product and strategy at Plannuh, a software platform for marketing operational excellence.
+His career has arced from professional services to engineering and product management — starting with statistical software, moving to speech recognition and other AI-driven applications.
 Bridges’ love for the outdoors grew during his experiences with the Johns Hopkins University Outdoors Club.
-His free time is often spent running the streets and trails near his home in Peterborough, or else hiking, skiing, cycling, or swimming.
+His free time is often spent running the streets and trails near his home in Hancock, New Hampshire, or else hiking, skiing, cycling, or swimming.
 He is happiest when sharing these pursuits with his wife and their two daughters.

-Jane is “of counsel” to the law firm Dummond Woodsum, in Lebanon, N.H.
+Jane is “of counsel” to the law firm Drummond Woodsum in Lebanon, New Hampshire.
 She is the retired city solicitor for the City of Claremont and a former general counsel of Peerless Insurance Company, and she has served four terms in the N.H.
 House of Representatives.
 Jane has been a volunteer for the Monadnock Conservancy since 1989, and is a current member of the Keene Zoning Board of Adjustment.
 Over the years, she has also served on the Keene Conservation Commission as well as on land use planning subcommittees for both the Southwest Regional Planning Commission and the Keene Master Plan Committee.
-A graduate of Tufts University and the Univerisy of New Hampshire Franklin Pierce School of Law, she lives in Keene.
+A graduate of Tufts University and the Univerisy of New Hampshire Franklin Pierce School of Law, she lives in Keene, New Hampshire.